Coolpenguin3745/Minecraft-Run-From-the-Beast-Maps-and-Game-Information/README.md

 ## Runner:

 The Runners must navigate the course, avoid being killed by the beast, and reach the end of the parkour course to equip themselves with items to potentially kill the beast.
-The equipment that the Runners get at the end is a full set of iron armour, sword, bow, and arrow, and golden apples.
+The equipment that the Runners get at the end is a full set of iron armour, sword, bow, and arrow, enderpearl, and golden apples.

 ## Beast: